Bernie Sanders Open to Working With Trump on Capping Credit Card Interest Rates

 The policy would likely require congressional action.

 Bankrate analysts say the decision could benefit half of credit card holders carrying debt from month to month.
-However, it would impact card issuers’ profit margins “and would almost surely cause substantial cutbacks in access to credit and rewards.”
+However, it would affect card issuers’ profit margins “and would almost surely cause substantial cutbacks in access to credit and rewards.”

 The banking industry has also opposed previous rate cap proposals.